Welcome to Srdjan Djurovic's research group: Psychiatric Molecular Genetics Group

 Group leader

-The goal of the Stem Cells and Mechanisms / Psychiatric Molecular Genetics Group at the Department of Medical Genetics is to obtain more knowledge on the molecular genetics of psychiatric disorders through a strong multidisciplinary research environment.
-The group is part of Norwegian Centre for Mental Disorders (NORMENT, Norwegian Centre of Excellence, https://www.med.uio.no/norment/english/) - a major collaborative effort studying clinical characteristics, neurocognitive functioning, genetics and brain biology of psychotic disorders.
+The Psychiatric Molecular Genetics Group works to advance knowledge of the molecular genetics of psychiatric disorders through a strong multidisciplinary research environment.
+The group has multiple active research projects in collaboration with NORMENT2050, a major collaborative effort studying clinical characteristics, neurocognitive functioning, genetics and brain biology of psychotic disorders and with the newly formed Centre for Precision Psychiatry (OUH/UiO).

 Aims

-• to perform molecular genetic analysis to increase the knowledge and expertise in psychiatric genetics and genomics
+• perform molecular genetic analyses to increase the knowledge and expertise in psychiatric genetics and genomics

-• to identify the molecular networks underlying psychiatric disorders
+• identify the molecular networks underlying psychiatric disorders

-• to continually develop an organization to support psychiatric genetic and stem cell studies with design and planning and experiments.
+• continually develop an organization to support psychiatric genomics and stem cell studies with design and planning and experiments.

 Research projects: